happybeing/vdash/README.md

     vdash --help

 Typically you can just pass the paths of one or more node logfiles you want to monitor.
-For example, to run `vdash` first start your Autononomi node(s) with on of the Autonomi Node Applications (see above).
+For example, to run `vdash` first start your Autonomi node(s) with on of the Autonomi Node Applications (see above).

 Then, start `vdash`.
 You can give a path to one or more logfiles.
 You can also use `-g` to specify a glob path.
 When you provide a glob path you can press 'r' to re-scan the path for logfiles after starting more nodes.